AN ESTABLISHED SAFETY PROFILE DEMONSTRATED ACROSS 2 TRIALS AND >400 NSCLC PATIENTS TREATED WITH KRAZATI® (adagrasib)1-3

 KRAZATI can cause hepatotoxicity, which may lead to drug-induced liver injury and hepatitis.

-Monitor liver laboratory tests (AST, ALT, alkaline phosphatase and total bilirubin) prior to the start of KRAZATI and monthly for 3 months or as clinically indicated, with more frequent testing in patients who develop transaminase elevations.
+Monitor liver laboratory tests (AST, ALT, alkaline phosphatase, and total bilirubin) prior to the start of KRAZATI and monthly for 3 months or as clinically indicated, with more frequent testing in patients who develop transaminase elevations.
 Reduce the dose, withhold, or permanently discontinue KRAZATI based on severity.

 INTERSTITIAL LUNG DISEASE/PNEUMONITIS